Hattix.co.uk PC Hardware Collection

 This NVMe device is one of the very many using the Silicon Motion SM2262ENG controller.
 A-Data has paired that with Micron 64-layer 3D TLC NAND.

 A-Data did provide a "heatsink" with this, which was a very thin piece of aluminium with a fancy logo on it.
 Most reasonable motherboards have SSD heatsinks.
 SSD cooling is one of those weird things.
-You can certainly overheat the controller and cause it to throttle, which will reduce performance, but NAND likes to run warm.
+You can certainly overheat the controller and cause it to throttle, which will reduce performance (it is not easy to do), but NAND likes to run warm.
 At 25 C, NAND will wear out twice as fast as it will at 40 C. At high temperatures, small "charge traps" on the tunnel oxide of the NAND floating gate are dissipated.
 These charge traps are shallow or deep.
 Deep ones are irreversible, but shallow ones can be reversed at high temperatures and they don't form as easily at higher temperatures.
 This means that not only does NAND run better, warmer, but also has an extended lifespan.

 This might explain why A-Data's "heatsink" is so feeble.
 Those who have "proper" M.2 SSD heatsinks (including those supplied with motherboards) are advised to insulate the NAND from them and ensure they contact only the controller (insulating tape or electrician's tape will do this) or to not fit them at all.